Summary

 9. Minimizing Your Injuries Based on Property Damage

-Mistake: If your vehicle has minimal property damages, the insurance adjuster may argue that the accident wasn’t serious enough to cause injury.
+Mistake: If your vehicle has minimal property damage, the insurance adjuster may argue that the accident wasn’t serious enough to cause injury.

-Why It Matters: Many common injuries, such as whiplash or internal injuries, occur even in low-impact crashes, but insurers will use visible vehicle damage as a tactic to discredit your claim.
+Why It Matters: Many common injuries, like whiplash or internal injuries, happen even in low-impact crashes.
+Insurers use visible vehicle damage to discredit your claim.

 How to Protect Yourself: Medical evidence is key.
 Farahi Law Firm will present expert testimony and diagnostic tests proving that your injuries resulted from the crash, regardless of property damage.